Mega Millions winners in Georgia, California to split $648 million

 California lottery official Cathy Johnston said the shop was owned by Thuy Nguyen, who, according to the San Jose Mercury News, took over the business four months ago.

-Under California’s lottery rules, Nguyen will receive a $1 million cash bonus for selling a winning ticket.
-Georgia lottery retailers earn a flat 6 percent commission based on sales but receive no bonuses for winning tickets sold at their location.
+Under California’s lottery rules, which differ from those in Georgia, Nguyen will receive a $1 million cash bonus for selling the winning ticket, a payment retailers earn as an incentive for participating in the lottery program.

 Georgia’s jackpot winner told lottery officials she chose her numbers based on a combination of family birthdays and her family’s lucky number, 7, a lottery spokeswoman said.